tiequan12345/tiequan-pnl-webapp/PRD.md

 Scope:
 	•	Expose a /ledger page under the authenticated shell that lists ledger_transactions rows with filters (by date range, account, asset, tx_type) and simple pagination.
 	•	Manual transaction entry form on /ledger:
-	•	Required: date/time, account, tx_type, and either a single asset+quantity (for DEPOSIT/WITHDRAWAL/YIELD/OTHER) or Asset In/Quantity In and Asset Out/Quantity Out (for TRADE/NFT_TRADE/OFFLINE_TRADE).
+	•	Required: date/time, account, tx_type, and either a single asset+quantity (for DEPOSIT/WITHDRAWAL/YIELD/OTHER) or Asset In/Quantity In and Asset Out/Quantity Out (for TRADE/NFT_TRADE/OFFLINE_TRADE/HEDGE).
 	•	Optional: notes, external_reference.
 	•	On submit, create one or two ledger_transactions rows with signed quantities based on tx_type (positive for inflows, negative for outflows).
 	•	Table columns: Date/Time, Account, Asset, Tx Type, signed Quantity, Notes, Actions (Edit/Delete).
 	•	No base_price / base_value or fee fields are captured at this stage; any valuation logic happens later using cached prices.

 	•	Remove the prior Phase 2 bullet that said "Compute base_value when base_price present." – that logic is no longer applicable with the signed-quantity-only ledger.
+	•	Expose /hedges that summarizes net exposures per asset (sum of signed ledger quantities) and lists active HEDGE rows so you can see hedges + spots together.

 Deliverable: User can create transactions via UI and see them in list, filtered.

 Phase 2 – Verification: Ledger manual entry and filters

+	Verification steps:

+	Setup:
 	1. Create at least one Asset and one Account via /assets and /accounts.
 	2. Visit /ledger.
 	3. Add a deposit: